Gail Roy, ATR-BC Chicago Campus

 Gail Roy, M.A., ATR-BC, LCPC

-Core Faculty, M.A. in Counseling Psychology: Art Therapy Program
+Core Faculty, M.A. in Counseling: Art Therapy Program

 My area of specialization is art therapy.
 Though it was difficult to leave my position in the community as a child art therapist, I told the children that I was now going to teach adults to do what I am doing so more people can use art therapy as a means of healing.
 Guiding the next generation to excellence in the field is exciting.